civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 210.004

-Despite subsections 123(1) and 168(1) of the `Canada Labour Code` and any other Act of Parliament, Parts II and III of the `Canada Labour Code` do not apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+Despite subsections 123(1) and 168(1) of the `Canada Labour Code` and any other Act of Parliament, Parts II and III of the `Canada Labour Code` do not apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

 ### Section 210.005

-The `Canadian Human Rights Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+The `Canadian Human Rights Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

 ### Section 210.006

-The `Non-smokers' Health Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for  — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+The `Non-smokers' Health Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for  — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

-> **Explanatory Note**:
-> Existing text of sections 210.004 to 210.006:
-> *Existing Text*:
-> > Despite subsections 123(1) and 168(1) of the `Canada Labour Code` and any other Act of Parliament, Parts II and III of the `Canada Labour Code` do not apply to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum within the offshore area.
-> > The `Canadian Human Rights Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum within the offshore area.
-> > The `Non-smokers' Health Act` does not apply to or in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for  — or the production, conservation or processing of — petroleum within the offshore area.

 ### Section 195